 Items to Consider Before Opening a Restaurant

 Many people dream of opening their own restaurant, but they don’t realize the amount of work involved.
-Restaurant owners need to work long hours either performing or overseeing tasks, such as the finances, ordering and scheduling deliveries, food preparation, and customer service.
+Restaurant owners need to work long hours either performing or overseeing tasks, such as finances, ordering, scheduling deliveries, food preparation, and customer service.

 Restaurants aren't a get-rich-quick opportunity.
 A successful restaurant requires patience and perseverance.
-You will need stamina and a good support network on which you can rely.
+You will need stamina and a good support network.

-You can choose from many types of restaurant concepts, from a fast food franchise to an elegant fine dining establishment.
-Think about your intended customer base when you're considering a restaurant concept.
+There are many factors that will influence your choice of restaurant concept.
+Think about your intended customer base first and foremost.
 Families, singles, and college students will gravitate toward different types of establishments.

 Determine the amount of money you're willing to invest.
 Decide whether you want to start small and grow, or start big.
 It’s important to have a defined concept in mind before you begin to write your business plan.

 A good location is vital for any restaurant, and not all locations are equal.
 Factors to consider include visibility, traffic—either on foot or by car—size, and cost.
 When you have found a place, you should have a clear understanding of your financial obligations.
 If you're renting, you need to know what renovations you'll need to cover, and to be sure that information is included in a written agreement between you and your landlord.

 You might want to create a restaurant menu first and build your concept around it, or vice versa.
 Either way, creating a restaurant menu is more than just writing up a list of dishes with descriptions.
 It should represent your restaurant concept and be geared for your customer base.
 For example, if your location is near a college and your customers are largely college students, you may want to feature quick menu items that can be eaten there or taken out, such as soup, sandwiches, wraps, and salads.

 It's important to understand food costs and how to maximize your profits.
-It’s also good to know some design tricks that will make your menu easier to read or more enticing—or consult a creative person who can assist you with the design.
+You should also consult a creative person who can assist with the menu design.

-Restaurants across the country are under pressure to create healthy children’s menus, resulting in fast food giants like McDonald's including various options in their kids' meals.
+Restaurants across the country are under pressure to create healthy children’s menus, and fast-food giants such as McDonald's are including various options in their kids' meals.
 The good news is, this doesn't have to be a big hurdle for small restaurants.
 There are many ways to improve the nutritional value of restaurant meals that are both easy and affordable.
 Sometimes all it takes is reworking your menu placement and training your staff to highlight healthy options.

 Adding catering services offers an opportunity to increase sales and expand your customer base.
-Catering options can be on-site or off-premises.
-Opportunities include business catering, holiday catering, or large events like weddings, as well as community fundraising events.
+Catering options can be on site or off premises.
+Opportunities include business catering, holiday catering, or large events such as weddings, as well as community fundraising events.